bentut/bdac1-graduation/README.md

-# BDAC 1 Graduation Repo
-## All the learns from 40 weeks and 120 nights of data class!
+# BDAC 1 Graduation Repo: All the learns from 40 weeks and 120 nights of data class!
 Clone this directory and launch a local server of jupyter notebooks in the directory to play around with the content and material that was shared live.

 # Launch the Jupyter Notebook Collection